 How to create a law firm business development plan

-- Start with listing your business goals for the year: Do you want to start a new practice area?
+- Start with listing your business goals for the year.
+Do you want to start a new practice area?
 Become “the person” for an existing practice?

 Here are a few strategies you may want to include as part of your law firm business development plan.
 For even more ideas, check out this list of tips from BigLaw rainmakers.

 Goals are easier to achieve if they are concrete.
-Commit to, say, two events per month.
+Commit to, let’s say, two events per month.
 At those events, go there without an agenda in mind and ask others about themselves.
 Have some fun and build some relationships.

-2. Write or speak to demonstrate authority.
+2. Write or speak to demonstrate authority within your practice area.

-3. Hire additional associates and take on a higher case load
+3. Hire additional associates and take on a higher case load.

-5. Expand to a new geographic market
+5. Expand to a new geographic market.

-6. Brainstorm new referral sources
+6. Brainstorm new referral sources.

 Personally, my plan for this year includes:

-- Establishing my NY and NJ practice;
+- Establishing my NY and NJ practice.

-- Expanding into underserved markets by year-end, including Iowa, Missouri, Kansas, and North Dakota;
+- Expanding into underserved markets by year-end, including Iowa, Missouri, Kansas, and North Dakota.

-- Speaking at multiple bar conferences (three are scheduled, so far);
+- Speaking at multiple bar conferences (three are scheduled, so far).

 - Publishing at least one article on Qualified Domestic Relations Orders;

-Tools to help with law firm business development
+4 tools to help with law firm business development

-Email and calendar
+1. Email and calendar

 I know, this is a rudimentary suggestion, but keep this in mind: Bar associations and many other seasoned professionals operate in the dark ages.
 Announcements for local bar conferences or calls for articles are often sent via bar newsletters or listservs.
 Many local bars or community organizations will also maintain an online calendar of upcoming events, which is a lot handier than scanning your inbox every day.

-A great CRM
+2. A great CRM

 A legal CRM is a contact relationship manager.
-It is basically the modern rolodex, with logs of communications included.
-Clio Grow is an obvious choice here for Clio Manage users—the two fit together seamlessly—but Clio Grow also works really well as a stand-alone solution.
+It is basically the modern Rolodex, with logs of communications included.
+Clio Grow is an obvious choice here for Clio Manage users since the two fit together seamlessly.
+Clio Grow also works really well as a stand-alone solution.

-Mailchimp (or any other drip email service)
+4. Mailchimp (or any other drip email service)

-But one feature Mailchimp has that is invaluable is the ability to send drip campaigns.
-Drip campaigns are where you send a series of emails (like drips of water) to a certain type of contact.
-For example, if a potential new client emails you about an Estate Plan, you might send a few drip emails addressing why they need to plan, the benefits of your firm, and the costs of planning.
-(If this sounds like marketing, you are right.
-The idea of implementing this at your firm is business development.)
-You can also do this using Clio Grow.
+A more valuable use of inbox space are drip campaigns.
+Drip campaigns are where you send a series of nurture emails (like drops of water) to a certain type of contact.
+For example, if a potential new client emails you about estate planning, you might send a few drip emails addressing why they need to plan, the benefits of working with your law firm, and the costs of planning.
+You can also do this using Clio Grow’s email automation functionality.

 Invest in business development for your firm

 This post was published on .
 Last updated: .